Roadtrip Through 6 countries

 Day 6 – Silent Cruise & Sweden Border

-We joined the famous Silent Trollfjord Cruise from Svolvær.
+We joined the Silent Trollfjord Cruise from Svolvær on a modern, quiet boat equipped with an underwater drone.

 Afterward, we crossed into Sweden and eventually reached Kiruna, where we stayed in a tiny cozy cabin in the forest called Camp Caroli.
 You can check it HERE.

-It looked like a fairytale.
+It looked and felt like a fairytale.

 Day 7 – The Tire Hunt Begins